-While the rules may vary on some materials, there are certain items that are never allowed in a dumpster.
-This is usually because these materials contain toxic chemicals or could cause damage to the dumpster.
+While the rules may vary on some materials, there are certain items you cannot throw in a dumpster.
+This is usually because the items in question are potential contaminants, pose a significant safety hazard or could damage the dumpster.
 Most of the items listed here can be disposed of through your local sanitation department, as well as local recycling services.

 Adhesives such as glue or epoxy should be disposed of with regular household trash or recycling, rather than a dumpster.
 Loose adhesives can damage the container or cause waste items to become entangled and hard to remove.

-Though food waste can be landfilled, we do not allow for its disposal in our dumpsters due to its potential to attract vermin and spoilage.
+Most rental companies prohibit putting food waste in roll off dumpsters since it can attract vermin.
 If you have to dispose of large amounts of food waste, consider using municipal trash services or sending the waste to a local composting center.

 Ink & Resins